Tynecastle Park: Redevelopment

+Safety upgrades

 The Taylor Report required all major sports grounds to become all-seated by August 1994.
 Hearts initially entered discussions with Hibernian and the local authorities, but none of the sites suggested were suitable for all parties.
 In March 1991, Hearts submitted their own proposal for a 30,000 all-seat stadium at Millerhill, in the south-east of Edinburgh.
 The development would have also incorporated offices, a hotel, supermarket, restaurants and a business park.
 The site was in the Edinburgh green belt, however, and the proposal was rejected later in 1991.
 Hermiston was then suggested as a possible site for a new Hearts stadium, but this fell through in December 1992 as it was also within the green belt area.

 The collapse of the Hermiston proposal forced Hearts to redevelop Tynecastle instead.
 In 1994, the entire western and northern sides of the ground were demolished, allowing for the construction of the Wheatfield Stand that year and the Roseburn Stand the following year.
 Temporary 'bucket' seating was installed on the (southern) Gorgie Road end terracing.
 That terracing was itself razed in 1997 and replaced by the Gorgie Stand.
 During this period of redevelopment, the ground was officially renamed as Tynecastle Stadium.

+Sale and Hearts ownership

 In 2004, then club CEO Chris Robinson announced plans to sell Tynecastle, which he claimed was "not fit for purpose".
 Hearts would have rented Murrayfield from the SRU instead.
 The prime motivation for this move was to eradicate the club's debt of nearly £20 million.
 The plan was almost universally unpopular with supporters, and a campaign, entitled "Save Our Hearts", was set up to try to block the move.
 In spite of this, Robinson and those supporting his actions controlled a slender majority of the issued shares and it appeared that a sale would be completed, particularly after a deal was preliminarily agreed to sell the site for just over £20 million to Cala Homes, a property development company.

 The sale was cancelled, however, when Vladimir Romanov purchased the club in January 2005, invoking a clause in the initial agreement that allowed for its annulment upon the payment of a fixed sum of £75,000.
 Later in 2005, the pitch dimensions were altered to meet UEFA standards, necessitating the removal of the lowest rows of seating in the Gorgie and Roseburn Stands.
 As a result, the overall capacity was reduced from 18,000 to 17,420.
 On 20 August 2007 the club announced they were "at an advanced stage" in plans for demolishing the aged Main Stand and replacing it with a 10,000 seat stand, including a hotel and leisure facilities.
 A planning application was lodged with Edinburgh City Council in February 2008.
 This development would have increased capacity to 23,000, but the proposal did not proceed due to the state of the club's finances.